arve0/master/thesis_web.md

 The conclusions are:

-- Large area scans should adjust speciment plane to be at even distance to the objective to be time effective and avoid out of focus images.
+- Large area scans should adjust specimen plane to be at even distance to the objective to be time effective and avoid out of focus images.
 - Using heuristics/constraints improves the reliability to automatic stitching algorithms, failing gracefully on images with little entropy in overlap.